 Serving the western states

 Emmanuel, the second Baptist car to be commissioned, traveled mainly throughout the western and northwestern United States.
 A great deal of time was spent in the frontier towns of Arizona, Colorado, and California.
-The Burlington Northern Railroad agreed to pull Emmanuel from town to town free of charge.
+The Chicago, Burlington, and Quincy Railroad agreed to pull Emmanuel from town to town free of charge.
 The Chapel Cars sidetracked mainly at smaller, rural towns where few, if any, churches had been established.
 During the stay in a town, church services and Sunday schools were held, marriages and baptisms were performed and residents were counseled.

 The pastor or “colporter”, as he was called, was in charge of the Chapel Car operation.
 Life was difficult on the traveling Chapel Cars due to the tiny living quarters.
 Consequently, the pastor was often single or, if married, the couple had no children.